Admin — Evaluations

 contains,icontains,not-contains,not-icontains,equals,regex, orllm-rubric.
 Forllm-rubric, the value input is relabeled “Rubric (what the response must do)” and gets a textarea. - AgentCore evaluators — pill multi-select over all 16 built-ins (Helpfulness, Correctness, Refusal, ToolSelectionAccuracy, GoalSuccessRate, etc.).
 Pick any subset; they run per-test-case and score the session spans.

-- Tags (free-form), Enabled toggle, optional Agent template override
+- Tags (free-form), Enabled toggle

+There is no per-test-case agent picker — every case runs against the tenant platform agent.
 See the Evaluations guide for the assertion-type semantics.

 Run Results